a16z-infra/ai-town/ARCHITECTURE.md

   agents use a combination of simple rule-based systems and talking to an LLM.

-So, if you'd like to tweak agent behavior but keep the same game mechanics, check out `convex/agent` for the async work, and `convex/game/agents.ts` for the game loop logic.
+So, if you'd like to tweak agent behavior but keep the same game mechanics, check out `convex/agent` for the async work, and `convex/aiTown/agent.ts` for the game loop logic.
-If you would like to add new gameplay elements (that both humans and agents can interact with), add the feature to `convex/game`, render it in the UI in `src/`, and respond to it in `game/agent.ts`.
+If you would like to add new gameplay elements (that both humans and agents can interact with), add the feature to `convex/aiTown`, render it in the UI in `src/`, and respond to it in `convex/aiTown/agent.ts`.

 If you have parts of your game that are more latency sensitive, you can move them out of engine into regular Convex tables, queries, and mutations, only logging key bits into game state.
 See "Message data model" below for an example.

-## AI Town game logic (`convex/game`)
+## AI Town game logic (`convex/aiTown`)

 ### Data model

 AI Town's data model has a few concepts:

+- Worlds (`convex/aiTown/world.ts`) represent a map with many players interacting together.
-- Players (`convex/game/players.ts`) are the core characters in the game and stored in the `players` table.
+- Players (`convex/aiTown/player.ts`) are the core characters in the game.
 Players have human readable names and descriptions, and they may be associated with a human user.
 At any point in time, a player may be pathfinding towards some destination and has a current location.
-- Locations (`convex/game/locations.ts`) keep track of a player's position, orientation, and velocity in the `locations` table.
-We store the orientation as a normalized vector.
-- Conversations (`convex/game/conversations.ts`) are created by a player and end at some point in time.
+- Conversations (`convex/aiTown/conversations.ts`) are created by a player and end at some point in time.
-- Conversation memberships (`convex/game/conversationMembers.ts`) indicate that a player is a member of a conversation.
-Players may only be in one active conversation at any point in time, and conversations currently have exactly two members.
-Memberships may be in one of four states:
+- Conversation memberships (`convex/aiTown/conversationMembership.ts`) indicate that a player is a member of a conversation.
+Players may only be in one conversation at any point in time, and conversations currently have exactly two members.
+Memberships may be in one of three states:
   - `invited`: The player has been invited to the conversation but hasn't accepted yet.
   - `walkingOver`: The player has accepted the invite to the conversation but is too far away to talk.
 The player will automatically join the conversation when they get close enough.
   - `participating`: The player is actively participating in the conversation.

-  - `left`: The player has left the conversation, and we keep the row around for historical queries.
+### Schema

+To keep the game state small and efficient to read and write, we store this data model across a few tables.

+- `worlds`: This table has a single document that stores all players, conversations, and agents.
+This data is small and changes regularly over time.
+- `worldStatus`: Worlds can be started or stopped by the developer or paused for inactivity, and this infrequently changing document tracks this world state.
+- `maps`: This table contains the map data for a given world.
+Since it's a bit larger than the player state and infrequently changes, we store it in a separate table.
+- `playerDescriptions` and `agentDescriptions`: Human readable text describing players and agents that's stored in separate tables, just like `maps`.
+- `archivedPlayers`, `archivedConversations`, `archivedAgents`: The game engine doesn't want to track players that have left or conversations that are over, since it wants to keep its managed state small.
+  However, we may want to look at old conversations in the UI or from the agent code.
+So, whenever we delete an entry from within the world's document, we "archive" it within these tables.
+- `participatedTogether`: The agent layer wants to know what the last conversation was between two players, so this table represent a labelled graph indicating which players have talked to each other.

-### Inputs (`convex/game/inputs.ts`)
+### Inputs (`convex/aiTown/inputs.ts`)

 AI Town modifies its data model by processing inputs.
 Inputs are submitted by players and agents and processed by the game engine.
-We specify inputs in the `inputs` object in `convex/game/inputs.ts`, specifying the expected arguments with a Convex validator.
-With this validator, we can ensure end-to-end type-safety both in the client and in agents.
+We specify inputs in the `inputs` object in `convex/aiTown/inputs.ts`.
+Use the `inputHandler` function to construct an input handler, specifying a Convex validator for arguments for end-to-end type-safety.

 - Joining (`join`) and leaving (`leave`) the game.
 - Moving a player to a particular location (`moveTo`): Movement in AI Town is similar to RTS games, where